-In the pursuit of cultivating plants hydroponically, growers are constantly in search of ways and or methods to keep their cost of production low in order to maximize profits.
+In the pursuit of cultivating cannabis hydroponically, growers are constantly in search of ways and/or methods to keep their cost of production low in order to maximize profits.
 There are certainly substitutions, alternative materials, and other components that may be used in place of brands marketed towards growers in order to keep production costs low.

-I would consider the following before deciding on your source material for expanded clay pebbles as a hydroponic grow medium.
+I would consider the following before deciding on your source material for expanded clay pebbles as a hydroponic grow medium:

 Hydroton and other brands of expanded clay manufactured for use in hydroponics are thought to be of food-grade, lacking other foreign chemical contaminants and materials that may be found in construction materials.
 Anecdotal reports that can be found on various grow forums indicate construction-grade materials possessing a higher alkalinity.

 This would require further buffering and less predictability when soaking the medium and throughout your specific grow cycles.
 This alkalinity could be a result of exposure to limestone, concrete/cement, construction sand, mortar, and other materials.

 Quite often, the construction-grade clay is manufactured or co-packed in diverse manufacturing settings that are catering to other material manufacturers.
 You can be confident that when buying brands like Hydroton, the clay is manufactured in a dedicated environment free of contaminants.